 Always aim to have a CTA on your content.
 Not sure what type of CTA to include?
 Check out these:

 Since I’ve already mentioned this, I’ll start here.
 Driving sales whether of your own book or for things like affiliate products etc require Sale CTAs.
-These are the ones where you ask your followers to “buy my book” or “enroll in my course.”
+These are the ones where you ask your followers to “buy my book” or “enrol in my course.”

 These types of CTAs are often designed to encourage immediate reactions.
 This can be done with “limited time” offers or the use of a bonus for say, the first 100 subscribers.